Overview

 Frequently asked questions.

-What does a general contractor manage on a design-build construction project?
+What does General Contractors of Round Rock manage on a design-build construction project?

 A design-build construction assignment is managed as one connected delivery path.
-That includes preconstruction planning, buyout sequencing, field supervision, issue tracking, schedule control, quality checkpoints, and closeout support.
+That includes preconstruction planning, civil sequencing for Williamson County sites, buyout strategy, field supervision, issue tracking, schedule control, quality checkpoints, and closeout support.
 The goal is to keep sitework, structure, shell, interiors, and turnover tied to the same operating logic instead of letting each scope drift on its own timeline.

 Can design-build construction work be phased around active operations or tenant commitments?